jaynipha/hotel-mgt/README.md

 ### THE ROOM ITSELF!!!

-### to create an individual room under the room-types we have:
+### to create an individual room under the room-types:

 use this schema format: